viniciusbarros/scrumProcess/pros-and-cons.md

 - Can get long, if whole team is not focused

 ## Sprint Planning
+Meeting (up to 2 hours), where team agree and add refined items to the next sprint.
+The items will be prioritized by PO.
+Sometimes team may need to refine a few new items, that could have appeared between Backlog Refinement and Sprint Planning.

 ### Pros
 - Team has ability to decide what load of work they can take
 - Team is open to discuss who is going to do each story or task of it